 Training them is easy, but you need to start as early as possible.
 They will also learn rather quickly, and it is unusual for them to go ahead and get things wrong after being shown what to do.

 You will generally find that they are wonderful around families, and you should have no concerns if you have children.
-They are not aggressive in nature, and are also pretty sociable.
+They are not aggressive and are also pretty sociable.

 The only problem with their personality is boredom.
 If they are left alone, or with nothing to do and no way to burn off that energy, then you could see them starting to display some types of behavior that you are not too happy with.